vandita18/Currency-Converter/README.md

 # Currency-Converter
-Project with HTML, CSS and JS for converting currencies
+Project with HTML, CSS and JS for converting currencies with  realtime API fetching